-The human condition is to live in fear; of the past, of the future and of course of death, this can have a detrimental affect on us, draining our essence and the energy of the kidneys, which are considered very important in Chinese medicine for harmony within the body.
+The human condition is to live in fear; of the past, of the future and of course of death, this can have a detrimental affect on us, draining our essence and the energy of the kidneys, which are considered very important in Chinese medicine for balance and harmony within the body.
 Through the martial arts we aim to face the unknown and rise above this fear by being in the present moment.

 Taijiquan is a complete martial system but we must maintain the correct balance between combat and health.
 Too much emphasis on combat can inflate the ego, but too little or no combat knowledge waters down this profound martial art to no more than external movements.

 This is the foundation level and generally takes students about three years of regular study to understand.
 At this stage we start to develop the two most important qualities in Taijiquan, Sung, (letting go, or sinking) and Ting (listening skill or awareness).
 Students who are interested in the health aspects can stay at this stage if they wish, whilst others may want to move into the more challenging aspects of martial development and the internal development of jin through a much deeper understanding of Sung and Ting.
 The syllabus takes us through a cultivation process harmonising the physical, energetic and consciousness bodies.
-Your foucus at the start maybe just to feel healther, but as you progress and you feel better your focus and may change into wanting much deeper understanding of this profound art, through the syllabus you have that option, there is no glass ceiling to your development.
+Your focus at the start maybe just to feel healthier, but as you progress and you feel better your focus may change into wanting a much deeper understanding of this profound art, through the syllabus you have that option, there is no glass ceiling to your development.

-As we progress in our study we develop 'root' or an energetic sinking that creates a strong connection to the earth through the feet, allowing us to yield to the oncoming force, though our body not by moving out of the way.
-The second form follows the Yang Shaohou principles, this develops 'Silk Pulling power' and Fa Jin through Peng.
+As we progress in our study we develop 'root' or an energetic sinking that creates a strong connection to the earth through the feet, allowing us to yield to the oncoming force, through our body not by moving out of the way, which to my mind is basic stuff for any martial artist.
+The second form follows the principles that develop Silk Pulling power and Fa Jin through Peng.

 Main image; Taijiquan in Shanghi China.
 Top left; Paul and I practising tui shou.
 Top right;Applications from the form.
 Middle; At the retreat in Sweden.
 Bottom left; Press from the form.
 Bottom right; Practising Hunyuan Taijiquan.